Renormalisation group running effects in $pp\to t\bar{t}h$ in the Standard Model Effective Field Theory: Results

 If the two-loop contribution is not included, $\coeff{\phi G}{}$ increases as the renormalisation scale approaches $0$.
 When, instead the two-loop contribution of the four-top operators is included, $\coeff{\phi G}{}=0$ at all scales in the leading-logarithmic approximation.
 We stress that this contribution arises only when NDR is used, being absent in BMHV and that the BMHV and NDR results correspond to each other \textit{only} if the full Eq.~\eqref{eq:RGECphiG} is considered and not just the piece proportional to $\coeff{t G}{}$.

-\paragraph{Scenario 3}: We use the maximal values allowed for the Wilson coefficients by global fits, i.e. adopting the limits from Ref.~\cite{Ethier:2021bye}, at the high energy scale $\Lambda$.
+\paragraph{Scenario 3}: In this scenario we want to maximalise the effects of the RG running.
+Hence we use the maximal values allowed for the Wilson coefficients by global fits, i.e. adopting the limits from Ref.~\cite{Ethier:2021bye}, at the high energy scale $\Lambda$.
+We note though that we do not take into account the correlation in the fit, hence our scenario is not compatible with it.
+However, the scope of this study is not to provide a phenomenologically viable scenario, but it aims to address the importance of running effects.

 We first rely on the most conservative bounds, namely the marginalised ones obtained at $\order{1/\Lambda^4}$.
 These bounds provide smaller Wilson coefficients for the operators $\op{Qt}{(1,8)}$ with respect to the previous scenarios.
-We consider all the four-quark operators (both four-top and two-top-two-light), as well as $\op{\phi \Box }{}$, $\op{\phi D}{}$, $\op{ t \phi}{}$, $\op{tG}{}$, $\op{\phi G}{}$ (translating the basis used in Ref.~\cite{Ethier:2021bye} to ours.).
+We consider all the four-quark operators (both four-top and two-top-two-light), as well as $\op{\phi \Box }{}$, $\op{\phi D}{}$, $\op{ t \phi}{}$, $\op{tG}{}$, $\op{\phi G}{}$ (translating the basis used in Ref.~\cite{Ethier:2021bye} to ours).
+This choice of coefficients is referred to as L4.
 We set all the operators to one of the extremes of each interval.
 The result is shown in Fig.~\ref{fig:dsigmaMaxL4}.
 We observe a difference between the dynamical and the fixed scale of $\sim 25 \%$ in the kinematic tails.